Fundamentals of Screenwriting

 Students will learn how to build outward from a carefully crafted central premise, how to choose the right genre and themes, create a cast of characters that suit your story, proper structure, scene construction, dialogue, effective editing strategies and even the value in "pitching" your screenplay.

-The Foundations of Screenwriting course will familiarize students with the building blocks of storytelling that have been used successfully for thousands of years, plus many useful tips and tricks shared by working professionals, and how to make the process as easy and fun for you as possible.
+The Fundamentals of Screenwriting course will familiarize students with the building blocks of storytelling that have been used successfully for thousands of years, plus many useful tips and tricks shared by working professionals, and how to make the process as easy and fun for you as possible.

 If you’ve always wanted to learn, or if you’re already writing, but want to elevate your skills, this course is for you!